MosesSupposes/Sprint-Challenge-React-Wars/Answers.md

 Props are the vehichle by which you carry the data throughout your app

-1. What are side effects, and how do you sync effects in a React component to state or prop changes?
+4. What are side effects, and how do you sync effects in a React component to state or prop changes?

+A side effect is any application state change that is observable outside the called function other than its return value.
+Things like manipulating the DOM, fetching data from an API, and modifying external (to the function) variables or object properties are all examples of side effects.